-In addition to being trained in health behavior change, health coaches have backgrounds in various wellness practices, from nutrition and yoga to weight loss and mediation—and they’re popping up everywhere, from local spas to doctor offices.
+In addition to being trained in health behavior change, health coaches have backgrounds in various wellness practices—from nutrition and yoga to weight loss and meditation.
+And they’re popping up everywhere, from local spas to doctor’s offices.

-“A health coach is a new type of health professional who acts as the bridge between the medical recommendations that someone has received from a doctor or nutritionist and what’s actually necessary to make that happen,” explains Shelley Wroth, M.D., an integrative health coach and physician who teaches Duke’s Integrative Health Coaching program (which launched in 2008).
+“A health coach is a new type of health professional who acts as the bridge between the medical recommendations that someone has received from a doctor or nutritionist and what’s actually necessary to make that happen,” explains Dr. Shelley Wroth.
+She’s a physician and integrative health coach who teaches at Duke’s Integrative Health Coaching program.

-“Like having a therapist, a health coach will work with you as a partner,” explains Wroth.
+“Like a therapist, a health coach will work with you as a partner,” Dr. Wroth explains.
 “What’s different is that health coaches will focus on helping you take stock of all the aspects of your wellbeing and develop a map of where you are now and where you want to be.
 We acknowledge the role of health in our lives as the foundation of a happy, full, interesting life.”

 Rooted in Change

-Health coaching has come into vogue in the past couple of years, and has, explains Wroth, naturally grown out of cognitive behavioral therapy and life coaching—all with one goal: to effect positive behavioral change.
+Health coaching has come into popularity in the past few years, and Dr. Wroth believes it’s naturally grown out of cognitive behavioral therapy and life coaching.
+All of these disciplines have one goal: to effect positive behavioral change.

-But change is hard—something that health coaches know all too well.
-That’s one reason New Year’s Resolutions usually fall by the wayside by the end of January.
-But health coaches take that into account, helping you plan for setbacks and how you’re going to overcome them, no matter what time of year you’re putting them into play.
+But change is hard, something that health coaches know all too well.
+That’s one reason New Year’s resolutions usually fall by the wayside by the end of January.
+But health coaches take that into account, helping you plan for setbacks and figure out how to overcome them.

-“A health coach will do more than just help you identify the bad habits you need to shift,” says Wroth.
+“A health coach will do more than just help you identify the bad habits you need to shift,” Dr. Wroth says.
 “We’ll help you create a plan that’s customized to your own health, life, and personal values.
 And along the way, we’ll help you get to the bottom of what’s really going on if you get stuck.”

-“Making the changes necessary to support your health can be challenging, but making them last can be even more difficult,” adds Laura Kraber, one of a team of health coaches enlisted and trained by integrative physician Frank Lipman, M.D., to work with him at his Eleven Eleven Wellness Center, in Manhattan.
-Dr. Lipman prescribes a variety of treatments for his patients, including dietary changes, stress management techniques and physical therapy.
-Not all are easy to put into effect on the spot.
-“A health coach can help you deal with quality-of-life issues, such as weight loss and stress management techniques (which are so often connected), to help you reach your goals.
-This in-depth support has empowered many of Dr. Lipman’s patients to make lasting changes,” says Kraber.
+“Making the changes necessary to support your health can be challenging, but making them last can be even more difficult,” adds Laura Kraber.
+She’s one of the health coaches that work with integrative physician Dr. Frank Lipman at his Eleven Eleven Wellness Center.
+Dr. Lipman prescribes a variety of treatments for his patients, including dietary changes, stress management techniques, and physical therapy.

-You don’t need to meet with health coaches in person.
-While in-person training can be helpful—particularly for a first get-to-know-each-other visit—it’s not necessary, says Wroth.
-“Both in-person and long-distance training have been shown in research to be equally effective,” explains Wroth.
+While in-person training with a health coach can be helpful—particularly for the first get-to-know-each-other visit—meetings don’t need to be face-to-face.
+“Both in-person and long-distance training have been shown in research to be equally effective,” Dr. Wroth says.
 “Many health coaches work by telephone or Skype.”

-And, when it comes to getting your New Year’s Resolutions to stick, health coaches just may be the most effective way to ensure you stay on track—for the long haul.
+When it comes to getting your New Year’s resolutions to stick, a health coach just may be the most effective way to ensure you stay on track—for the long haul.